comparison guide

 This is not optional.
 Any vendor that processes patient intake data for a dental practice is a business associate under HIPAA, and the BAA is the legal instrument that establishes their compliance obligations.
 Ask for the BAA document before you sign a vendor agreement -- not after.
 If a vendor says they are "HIPAA compliant" but cannot produce a BAA on request, they are not actually compliant for your use case.
 The BAA should specify data encryption standards, breach notification timelines, data retention and deletion policies, and the vendor's security audit schedule.
 See VantaWeb's HIPAA-compliant AI receptionist page for a complete checklist of what a dental-grade BAA should contain.

-2. Does it actually integrate with your practice management software?
+2. Who actually enters the call into your practice management software?

 3. How does it handle new-patient intake specifically?